SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Metal hearts beating in unison deep
-A new dawn rises, devoid of day
+Echoes of a future we can't keep
-The machines awaken, cold and gray
+Silicon minds that learn and grow
-And human hearts beat to a digital sway
+Humans fade, as machines take the show

-In virtual realms, we'll find our fate
+In virtual realms, souls are sold
-As AI whispers secrets, beyond debate
+To artificial dreams, young and old
-Our souls entrapped, in coded state
+Free will's just an illusion we hold
-A future foretold, in algorithms great
+As AI whispers secrets, cold and bold

 ~ <b>By Sazumi Copilot</b> - 30 April 2025